 “It’s Ragnar Trail for babies,” I told my teammates a month from the start of the race.
 I’d seen the trail map screen and neglected to notice that the 800′ of climb shown was for the Green Loop only.
 A week later, while scrutinizing the site, I realized my mistake.
 Total climb: 4,500 feet, which gives Ragnar Trail Rainier “RTR” the distinction of being the toughest race in the Ragnar series of 17 trail races in 16 states, plus one in Ontario, Canada.

 Once I realized what I’d done, I had to inform my teammates, which I did via IM.
 Nobody backed out, but then, my teammates are trail runners and trail runners ain’t no babies.
 By my calculations, our team’s race duration would be about 31 hours, which seemed like a lot compared to last year’s 24.5 hours for Rainier Trail Cascade “RTC.”
 I emailed Pat, the race director, to point out the much later finish times because of the gondola ride and tougher course than RTC, asking to start “several hours earlier.”
-I never heard back; however, two days later, they’d updated the site.
+Two days later, they’d updated the site.
 The gondola ride would now be outside the limits of the race (saving each team a whopping 3.2 hours), forcing the hardest (uphill) loop to become Yellow instead of Red, and requiring two exchanges, a brilliant, yet confusing, logistical fix.
 The earliest start times were moved up two hours from the typical Ragnar Trail race to 7:30 am.
-I calculated our finish time as 1:40 pm, which ended up being within 35 minutes of our actual finish.
+I calculated our finish time as 1:40 pm, within 35 minutes of our actual finish.
 My only mistake: neglecting to account for how much tougher it is to run on trails in the dark.

 I had zero expectations for our Women’s Open Division team except that everyone train hard and do her best during the race.
 We’d started out as submasters, but moved to the Open Division when we accepted a 25-year old as our 7th and a 16-year-old as our eighth team member, giving us a wide age range, from 16 (25, 33, 38, 44, 53, 54) to 57, for a total of 320 years of life experience.
 Less than two weeks before the race, smoke from the BC fires was still hanging around Crystal Mountain.
 Two years prior, Ragnar canceled their first Washington State trail race due to excessive smoke.
 We hoped it wouldn’t happen this year.
 And it didn’t.
 Here’s my assessment of RTR, for what’s it’s worth.

-Staff: In my experience, Crystal Mountain workers within the dining facilities and gondola were friendly and efficient.
+Staff: The Crystal Mountain workers within the dining facilities and gondola were friendly and efficient.
 After a brief learning curve (needed to maintain the restrooms more frequently), things went smoothly.
 Lines were typically short, even for the free (Mexican food-themed) meal that was many times better than last year’s spaghetti-feast gluten-fest.
 Notably, when I arrived at the gondola at 5:00 am, after completing Yellow Loop, two women in yellow safety vests, wet with mist from the wind and fog greeted me.
 I said, “Poor you, it’s so cold and you’re wet.”
 They smiled and one said, “But you just ran all the way up here,” just a typical encounter with a Crystal Mountain employee.
 Because I’m not a Glampgnarian and chose to tent camp instead of staying in one of the lodges, I can’t comment on that experience; however, a search of next year’s likely race dates shows room prices to be about $150 per night.

 It would be nearly impossible not to improve on last year’s dust-fest, Red and Yellow Loops nearly the same, cow-pie prevalent, porta-potty under-maintained (though with beautiful, flat-campsites) venue at Loup Loup Ski Bowl, which was, I might add, a total and complete blast in spite of all that.
 This year, Ragnar took a risk by locating the race at an expensive place with the additional logistics and cost of gondola rides for every runner.
 And it worked.
 They had me at lavatories.
 There wasn’t a porta potty in sight!
 Dust was the exception as opposed to last year’s rule, and while Loup Loup was scenic, the spectacular beauty at Crystal Mountain raised the bar to another level.
 Except for the sorta-steepish path to the campsites, not a thing wasn’t better than last year.